At first glance, the journey to undergraduate study can seem confusing, but we’ve compiled everything you need to know as an applicant on this page.

 Undergraduate study typically takes place over three years full-time or four years if you are applying to study an Extended BA which includes a preparatory year before specialising in your chosen subject area.

 Applications to study a full-time undergraduate degree should be submitted via UCAS.
-UCAS is the ‘Universities and Colleges Admissions Service’ and you can monitor your progress using their online service UCAS Track.
+UCAS is the ‘Universities and Colleges Admissions Service’ and you can monitor your progress using their online service UCAS Hub.

 To get started you will need our institution code P65 and the course code which can be found on the course page you are applying to.

-For a complete step-by-step guide to making an application to study at Plymouth College of Art through UCAS, click here.
+For a complete step-by-step guide to making an application to study at Arts University Plymouth through UCAS, click here.

-If you’re looking to study a degree part-time over six years you will make an application directly to the college.
+If you’re looking to study a degree part-time over six years you will make an application directly to the university.
 Please note a part-time study mode is not available on all courses.

 To make an application, click 'Apply Now' on the relevant course page and select 'Part-time' to begin the process.